kfcboxmaster/SDPFinal/README.md

 ##### **So that we had to change our project topic and we decided to implement design patterns in a construction company application.**

 ## Conclusion
+In looking back at our project, the challenges we faced in working together reminded us of the human side of teamwork.
+It stressed the importance of having shared ideas and coordinated workflows.
+The significance of well-prepared UML diagrams became clear—they were crucial in offering clarity and guidance, making sure we had answers to important questions before we even started coding.
+Moreover, our difficulty in implementing Software Design Patterns highlighted the necessity of having a deep understanding of these concepts before taking on complex projects.
+This experience reinforced the idea that thorough preparation and a solid grasp of foundational concepts are key elements in navigating the complexities of software development successfully.
 In conclusion, this project demonstrates the application of various design patterns in a Java-based construction company application.
 The Singleton pattern ensures that there is only one instance of the `ConstructionCompany` class.
 The Factory pattern is used to create different types of `IHouse` objects.
 The Decorator pattern adds additional features to `IHouse` objects.
 The Strategy pattern allows the selection of materials used to build a house.
 The Observer pattern notifies `Client` objects about updates in the `ConstructionCompany`.
 Lastly, the Adapter pattern adapts the interface of a third-party `CostEstimationService` to the `CostEstimator` interface used in the application.
 Each of these patterns contributes to making the code more flexible, maintainable, and understandable.